If you've ever gone for a walk in your favorite street sneakers, you're probably aware that they're not exactly built for exercise.

 "This shoe has similar cushioning to the Brooks Ghost, however it's a more structured option," Garcia says.
 "These shoes feature guide rails to prevent over-pronation."

-7. Best Walking Shoe for Heel Strikers: Hoka One One Clifton 7
+7. Best Shoe for Flat Feet: Hoka One One Clifton 7

 At first glance, Hoka One One shoes aren't the conventional.
 But the brand's signature cushioned design is worth a try.
-That's especially true if you're a heel striker, meaning that, with each step, you place your heel on the ground before transferring onto the balls of your foot, Garcia says.
+That's especially true if you're flat-footed or have low aches.
+It's also great for heel strikers, meaning that, with each step, you place your heel on the ground before transferring onto the balls of your foot, Garcia says.

-"Known for the added meta-rockers, these shoes will feel like you are 'rocking' into your next step," Garcia says.
+"Known for the added meta-rockers, these shoes will feel like you are 'rocking' into your next step," she says.
 "These are also good options for those who are lacking ankle mobility."

 The Clifton 7 has a soft, plush collar that helps ease pressure and friction on the Achilles tendon.
 It also packs plenty of stability.